simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

 We can take a look a slightly simplified verion of the action to kick a Leaver.
 We'll build a whole spec where `a`, `b`, and `c` are the states of the users.
-We're going to use string values to simplify things, but normally we would use Constants, introduced below.
+We're going to use string values to simplify things, but normally we would use Constants (introduced later).

 ```tla
 VARIABLES